• Skip to primary navigation

 • Heat a large pot or Dutch oven over medium-high heat, and add 1 tablespoon oil.
 Once the oil is hot, sauté the onions until starting to brown and caramelize, about 15-20 minutes.
 Add the carrots to the onions, and continue to cook, and until tender, about 5-7 minutes.
 Transfer cooked vegetables to the large bowl with the potatoes, and set aside.

 • Reduce the heat to medium, and add the butter and 2 tablespoons oil to the same pot.
 When the butter has melted, stir in the flour and cook, stirring constantly for 1 minute.
-Slowly and gradually stir the milk, broth, thyme, salt, and pepper into the flour mixture.
+Slowly and gradually stir the milk, broth, salt, pepper, and thyme into the flour mixture.
 Continue to stir constantly as the sauce thickens.
 Stir in the white wine, and cook for an additional minute.

 • Turn the heat off, and stir the cooked vegetables and the peas into the sauce, until well combined.
 Taste for salt and pepper.